Personalized Care. Clinical Excellence.

 The fact?
 Lung cancer is the leading cause of cancer-related deaths, and most of the time is not diagnosed until you have symptoms like cough, chest pain, or weight loss.
 The good news?
 When detected early, you have the best chance to be cured.
 And, quitting smoking is the best way to decrease your chance of developing lung cancer.

-The National Lung Screening Trial (NLST), a recent study sponsored by the National Cancer Institute, has shown that low-dose CT screening for lung cancer in high risk individuals can reduce mortality rates by up to 20% due to early detection.
+The National Lung Screening Trial (NLST), a recent study sponsored by the National Cancer Institute, has shown that low-dose CT lung cancer screening in high risk individuals can reduce mortality rates by up to 20% due to early detection.

 - Our multidisciplinary team approach lets physicians of various specialties work together to determine the best course of action for your care.